 Why Training Matters

-Training is also one of the most effective forms of indoor cat enrichment.
-Mental work tires a cat out more effectively than physical play alone, and a cat that has done 10 minutes of training is noticeably calmer than one that’s been lazing all day.
+An untrained cat is harder to care for, more stressful to live with, and often less mentally stimulated than it should be.
+Training heads off practical problems before they harden into habits, and it builds a communication channel between you and your cat.
+It is also one of the most effective forms of indoor cat enrichment.
+Mental work tires a cat more effectively than physical play alone, and a cat that has done ten minutes of training is noticeably calmer than one that has lazed all day.

-The Core Principles
+The Core Principles of Cat Training

 Positive Reinforcement Only